NetApp-openstack-dev/openstack-docs/source/operations/section_non-disruptive-ops.rst

 -  The movement of Manila shares between different aggregates

-In addition, using NetApp Clustered Data ONTAP or E-Series, OpenStack environments gain these two key differentiators that would not be possible with volumes residing on Compute nodes:
+In addition, using NetApp ONTAP or E-Series, OpenStack environments gain these two key differentiators that would not be possible with volumes residing on Compute nodes: